modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 - Require `role` and `content` fields, and `role` must be either `"user"` `"system"` or `"assistant"`.
 - There must be at least one `user` message.
-- The `user` must speak in the beginning and end of the input messages list.

 #### Prompt Strategy